Selva de Mar station

 Selva de Mar is a Barcelona Metro and Trambesòs station located in Poblenou, Sant Martí district, Barcelona.
-It's located under carrer de Pujades, between carrer de Provençals and carrer de Selva de Mar, the latter being where the only entrance to the station is.
+It's located under carrer de Pujades, between carrer de Provençals (where the step-free entrance is located) and carrer de Selva de Mar - where the alternative entrance is.
 The metro station, served by L4, was opened in 1977 as part of the elongation of the line from Barceloneta.
 The tramway station is a 2004 addition, opened that year along with other stations in the T4 route.